-My name is Georgia I am 21-years old and I am disabled occupational therapy graduate.
+My name is Georgia I am 22-years old and I am a Newly Qualified Occupational Therapist.

 A little more detail…

 Why Occupational Therapy?

 I’ve received a lot of occupational therapy input from being born up until the age of 16 due to having cerebral palsy.
 My occupational therapists played a very significant role in my life and helped massively providing me with equipment that I still use daily.
 My latest occupational therapy input was when I went for a driving assessment at the age of 17, at the time of that assessment I knew that I wanted to become an occupational therapists but there was still that doubt that I was making the wrong choice.
 However, this assessment made me realise how diverse the profession was and that the was when I released the role for me.

 I believe that the online community is a powerful place for disabled people to connect, share stories and provide a sense of belongingness for those who do not have anyone around them in a similar situation.
 As an occupational therapy graduate, I consider myself a people person and I am looking forward to working with people every day in my future job.
 However, I believe that virtual occupational therapy can be an alternative for people who cannot, or struggle leave the house.
 Not only this online groups can help provide a sense of community for those how are socially isolated.

 So, who know where my journey will take me?

 Subscribe to my blog to find out more in my fortnightly posts or get in touch- all contact information can be found on my Portfolio.

 I look forward to getting to know you.